alvacat/dsc-measures-of-central-tendency-quiz-online-ds-pt-051319/README.md

 ## Objectives

-You will be able to:

-* Understand and describe the significance of measuring central tendency of continuous data
-* Understand the formula and intuition behind the mean, median, and mode
-* Compare mean, median, and mode.

 While we recommend using python to find the answers to these questions, it is not required.
 You are more than welcome to use a calculator or pencil and paper to solve them, too.

 ???